annabelrothschild/annabelrothschild.github.io/readinggroup.md

 ### Sessions

+04.29.2020 -- Claire is leading a discussion of __["Designing Awe in Virtual Reality"](https://drive.google.com/open?id=1_KWdMx1x2GBfwj2NAyqMjYpvU-eEiBTz)__.
+We'll be meeting on Zoom, view logistical details [here](https://docs.google.com/document/d/15TymPI-AZUPmFcupxOthg6tA9H_6l7YvX03tQmYhujQ/edit?usp=sharing) (requires Wellesley sign-in).

+Claire suggests you consider the following questions as you're engaging with the work:

+* How did the authors design their experiences to induce awe?
+What other kinds of experiences can you imagine that might induce awe?
+* How does VR allow for a different emotional experience than other forms of media, and why?
+* How should we think about the ethics of designing VR experiences to induce strong emotions?
+What kinds of emotions are okay to design for and which aren't, and under what circumstances?

 04.15.2020 -- Alissa is leading a discussion of __["The trouble with 'women in computing': a critical examination of the deployment of research on the gender gap in computer science"](https://drive.google.com/file/d/1P36u9zs2dEmbxdYoNdTBxFsNtqO8wdAn/view?usp=sharing)__.
 We'll be meeting on Zoom, view logistical details [here](https://docs.google.com/document/d/15TymPI-AZUPmFcupxOthg6tA9H_6l7YvX03tQmYhujQ/edit?usp=sharing) (requires Wellesley sign-in).

 Alissa suggets you consider the following questions as you're engaging with the work: